Weeknotes from Buttondown logo

 Now that some of the low-hanging perf & scaling fruit is apparently behind me, I find myself in the fun and difficult position of choosing a next project.
 There is some bug bashing that needs to take place, but I think finally tackling multiple-newsletter creation in a less janky way than “log out, create a new newsletter, and paste that API key in” feels like a good candidate.
 (And no, of course that’s not because I received two support emails about it this morning.
 Why would you even ask that?)

-Brought to you by Buttondown, the easiest way to start and grow your newsletter.
+Powered by Buttondown, the easiest way to start and grow your newsletter.